Sign up to our Newsletter

 • Why is now the right time for you to go to law school?

-Show, Don’t Tell (Experiences and Qualities)
+Show, Don’t Tell (Experiences, Qualities)

 Think about the traits you believe a good lawyer should possess.
 Are they fair?
 Compassionate?
 Knowledgeable?
 Whatever qualities you choose, try to identify experiences where you emulate them.